luke-hill/ruby-training/the-language/README.md

 unfamiliar, but it should be quite readable.
 We will learn what all of the syntax means as we work through the problems.

+We are going to perform a set of exercises called Koans.
+Adapted from the Ruby-Koans guide.
+Koans are akin to how you may have solved primary school maths, with such problems as `2 + _ = 5` - What is the missing number?
+It is obviously 3.

+Here we have the same problem.
+Starting with nice easy ones like `expect(1 + 1).to eq (__)` and ending with metaprogramming concepts that will allow you to send messages between 2 different "Classes" (A class is just a single thing, like a dog or cat).

 ## Setup

 Install the dependencies: